outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

   1. use predictive tools to predict transactions & calculate them in advance to speed up tx
     - this would assess people's known resources to build an index of global demand/supply, then calculating through these resource distributions, economic incentives for trades, social networks, platform dominance, & product availability & findability (search results rankings) - which tx were likely to happen where for which products, then calculate those tx in advance

+## Concept Queries

+  - get a problem, standardize & define it:
+    problem: "funds cannot always be verified to exist with existing currencies"
+    standardize:
+      "there is no way to check prior transaction info to determine funds availability" "transaction info exists in isolation of other transaction info"

+  - define solution requirements:
+    "must be usable by any trader",
+    "transactions must be verified",
+    "must be relatively quick to enable normal transactions"
+    + standard currency definition attributes

+  - reduce problem into necessary solution boundary:
+      "transaction info exists in isolation of other transaction info" "group transaction info" (transaction log)

+  - apply solution requirements to solution boundary to check if its sufficient:

+    apply(requirements, "group transaction info") =>
+      still has problem "transactions are still isolated from previous transactions so previous transactions can be faked to give illusion of funds"

+  - iterate same process, with new problem "previous transactions can still be faked"

+  - standardize:
+    "previous transactions are editable"

+  - reduce problem into necessary solution boundary:

+    "make previous transactions not-editable"

+  - apply solution requirements to solution boundary to check if its sufficient:

+    apply(requirements, "make previous transactions not-editable") =>
+      still has problem "cannot check that each transaction is based on a non-edited transaction history"

+  - iterate same process, with new problem "cant verify each transaction's transaction history"

+  - standardize: "make sure each transaction is using correct transaction history"

+  - reduce problem into solution boundary:

+    "make sure each transaction is using correct transaction history" => "give software doing each transaction access to correct transaction history"

+  - apply solution requirements to check if its sufficient:

+    apply(requirements, "give software doing each transaction access to correct transaction history") => still has problem "transaction software might not have access to correct transaction history"

+  - iterate with new problem "transaction software might not have access to correct transaction history"

+  - standardize: "access to transaction history is not guaranteed"

+  - reduce problem to solution boundary:

+    "include transaction history in each transaction process"

+  - apply requirements & check if its sufficient: apply(requirements, "include transaction history in each transaction process") => still has problem: "if software process cant fetch transaction history, the transaction is not verifiable"

+  - iterate with new problem "software process needs guaranteed access to transaction history"

+  - standardize: "transaction history needs to be an input to the software process" (do_transaction() function)

+  - reduce problem into solution boundary:

+    "transaction history needs to be an input to the software process" => "transaction history is a parameter to do_transaction() function"

+  - apply requirements & check if sufficient: apply(requirements, "transaction history is a parameter to do_transaction() function") =>

+    still has problem: "if param is not populated, transaction cannot be done"

+  - iterate with new problem "tx history param is not guaranteed to be populated"

+  - standardize "make sure tx history is guaranteed to be populated"

+  - reduce to solution boundary:

+    "make sure tx history is guaranteed to be populated" => "add tx history further up causal chain so its embedded in guaranteed input to do_transaction(), like the transaction itself"

+  - apply & check if sufficient:

+    apply(requirements, "add tx history further up causal chain so its embedded in guaranteed input to do_transaction(), like the transaction itself") => solved

+  - further requirements can be added to the solution with the same procedure

 ## Vuln potential of a solution